 Be careful and prepared during stinger season

-Cape York, Torres Strait and Northern Peninsula area residents have been warned to take care when swimming in the sea, following the start of the annual stinger season.
+Cape York, Torres Strait and Northern Peninsula Area residents have been warned to look out for jellyfish when swimming in the sea.

-“However, the sting is a timely warning to start taking precautions when swimming in the sea in any northern waters.’’
+“So, it’s a timely warning to take precautions when swimming in the sea in any northern waters.’’

-“If you don’t have a protective suit and you know there could be stingers or jellyfish in the water, just don’t go in.
+“If you don’t have a protective suit and you know there could be stingers or jellyfish in the water, just don’t go in,’’ he said.

-Dr Brown said three general types of jellyfish caused pain.
+Dr Coates said three general types of jellyfish in tropical Australian waters caused pain.
 Each was different in appearance and required different treatment.

-Of these, the box jellyfish and jellyfish causing Irukandji syndrome were known to cause potential fatalities, Dr Brown said.
+Of these, the box jellyfish and jellyfish causing Irukandji syndrome were known to cause potential fatalities, Dr Coates said.

 Jellyfish causing Irukandji syndrome

-Irukandji syndrome from stings from jellyfish like Carukia barnesi may take from a few minutes to 45 minutes to develop.
+A sting from these jellyfish may take from a few minutes to 45 minutes to develop.

 It can cause nausea, anxiety, headache, waves of spasms in the back and stomach, dizziness, a terrible sense of dread and difficulty in breathing, so it is important to call an ambulance if someone has evidence of any serious sting or symptoms from a sting.